-Now that GCSEs are fast approaching, many if you will be thinking about your future.
+Now that GCSEs are fast approaching, many of you will be thinking about your future.
 If you want to carry on in education, you will most probably have to apply for college.
-Even if your school does have a sixth-form, college is often a better option.
-They offer more courses, a greater variety of subjects, different types of qualifications (i.e. BTECs and NVQs) and more relaxed atmosphere.
+Even if your school does have a Sixth-form, college is often a better option.
+They offer more courses, a greater variety of subjects, different types of qualifications (i.e. BTECs and NVQs) and a more relaxed atmosphere.

 This means that there is a proper, formal application process.
 This can be a bit scary if you’ve never done anything similar before but don’t worry too much, here is our step-by-step guide to doing the application right.

 On a typical application form, you will be asked general questions like your name, date of birth, address and phone number.

 Section 2: The Courses you are Applying For